-7.2.2 Feature elimination
+7.2.2 FEATURE ELIMINATION

-As mentioned, the complete 257 features are not all useful, and further improvement can be achieved by removing inconsequential or noisy features.
-We adopted a feature selection approach (Guyon and Elisseeff, 2003) that is wrapped around our classifiers providing them subsets of features and improving their performance.
-In particular, we devised a simple wrapper approach which we refer to as backward feature elimination, as outlined in Algorithm 1.
-The algorithm requires (as input) the set of features and their predefined ranking or relative importance.
+As mentioned, the complete 257 features are not all useful, and further improvement can be attained by removing inconsequential or noisy features.
+To this end, we devised a simple wrapper-based feature selection approach which we refer to as backward feature elimination.
+Algorithm 1 outlines the approach, which is inspired by the method described in Guyon and Elisseeff (2003).
+The algorithm requires as input the set of features and their predefined ranking or relative importance.
 The feature importance can be computed in several ways.
 In tree-based ensemble methods (e.g., random forest and GTB), features at the top of the tree are used to contribute to the final prediction decision of a larger fraction of the input samples.
 The expected fraction of the samples they contribute to can thus be used as an estimate of the relative importance of the features.
 In logistic regression or linear SVM, the feature importance can be estimated from the absolute values of its weight coefficients.
 For other methods that do not naturally give feature ranking (e.g., nonlinear SVM or k-NN), we estimated the feature importance using the F-value of the analysis of variance (ANOVA) test (Box, 1953).
-The higher the F-value, the more important the feature is.
+A higher the F-value implies a higher feature importance.